Surrogate Model-Based Explainability Methods for Point Cloud NNs: EXPERIMENT

+To address the aforementioned drawback we instead compare all existing point cloud-applicable explainability approaches utilizing the method-independent verification proposed in section \ref{exp_varification}.
+Identically, we set $C=128$ and $S=10^3$ as the "competitor" of our proposed method.
+Besides positive and negative attributions, We also flipping the same percentage of randomly-selected points as the baseline of prediction scores.

-What stands out in Figure \ref{QuantitativeComparison2} is that the explanations generated by LIME and Integrated Gradients behave robustly.
+Figure \ref{QuantitativeComparison2} and Table \ref{coeff table} demonstrates the trends of prediction scores and the correlation coefficient $\bar{p}$ between different existing 3D-applicable explainability methods respectively.
+As the gradient-based approaches yield individual attributions of each point, we calculate coefficients for different percentages of points for fairness, i.e. top-$\%15$,$\%30$ and $\%50$ positive ones.
+What stands out in the results is that the explanations generated by 3D LIME and Integrated Gradients behave robustly.
 Their average prediction scores deteriorated rapidly after the gradual flipping of the most positive contribution points and conversely tended to increase when the negative contribution points are flipped.